-Not since the days of Al Capone had America witnessed a celebrity mobster.
-As former Boss of the powerful Gambino crime family, John Gotti became part of pop culture lore in large part because of his willingness to be a celebrity.
-His numerous appearances in both state and federal court were as much photo opportunity as criminal proceedings.
-His penchant for beating numerous indictments were for a time, legendary.
-His eventual conviction and downfall marked the infamous beginning of the end for the most profitable criminal organization in United States history.
-Gotti was a complex mafia boss and quixotic public personality.
+Not since the days of Al Capone had America witnessed the manifestations of a true to life celebrity mobster.
+As the former Boss of the notoriously powerful Gambino Crime Family, John Gotti became a ‘Page 6’ part of American pop culture in large part because of his willingness to play the role of celebrity.
+By all accounts celebrity can be quite intoxicating, at times even to the level of personal destruction.
+John Gotti’s numerous appearances in both state and federal court were at times indistinguishable from a Hollywood Red Carpet.
+They were as much photo opportunity as the criminal proceedings that manifested the occasion(s).
+His penchant for beating numerous indictments were for a time quite notable, and soon reached the heights of legendary.
+His eventual conviction and whirlwind downfall marked the infamous beginning of the end for the most profitable criminal organization in the history of these United States of America.
+John Gotti was a complex mafia boss and quixotic public personality.
 Idiots Guide presents a look into the top 7 reasons John Gotti was the best and the worst mafia family boss…ever.

-You would think that any mobster would read the writing on the wall and count his blessings after beating four state and federal indictments in three years.
-That wasn’t John Gotti.
-Rather than adopt a low profile in the face of law enforcement scrutiny, he doubled down on flaunting his bravado.
-Gotti was brazen.
-He actually believed in his ‘Teflon Don’ media image, openly antagonizing investigators.
-Refusing to take steps to protect himself and others in his organization.
+Any thoughtful mind would think that a mobster of Gotti’s stature, would at some point read the writing on the wall and count his blessings after beating four (4) State and Federal indictments in three (3) years.
+However, that simply wasn’t John Gotti.
+In fact, rather than adopt a careful, low profile in the face of law enforcement scrutiny, he remarkably doubled down on his tendency of flaunting with unchecked male bravado.
+John Gotti was brazen.
+He actually believed in his ‘Teflon Don’ media image, and would openly antagonize investigators.
+By refusing to take steps to protect himself and others in his organization, Gotti made a huge miscalculation, to the extent that there was a calculation made in the first place.
 His attitude was ‘I’m John Gotti, screw you.’
-This was the historical hubris that typically manifests itself before a great fall.
+This was expressly the kind historical hubris that typically manifests itself before a great fall.

-John Gotti was careless.
+John Gotti was an extremely careless mob boss by comparison.
 Openly holding court on the street directly outside of his Ravenite Social Club hangout in the Little Italy neighborhood of Manhattan.
 He demanded that all of his Capos (Captains) show up on a weekly basis to kiss his ring, putting all of them on FBI radar accompanied by photos to prove their criminal association.
-This would help the feds in any R.I.C.O case that they were building and Gotti did a boat load of their work for them by behaving so recklessly.
+This would help the feds in any R.I.C.O case that they were building.
+John Gotti did a boat load of law enforcement work for them simply by behaving so recklessly.
 The same bravado that allowed for his rise to power came back to haunt him once he attained power.
 John Gotti either forgot or didn’t care to follow the rule about ‘Outlaws having to take precautions.’

 #3.
-He was the Coolest Mobster since Al Capone / Good
+JOHN GOTTI was the Coolest Mobster since Al Capone / Grade: GOOD

-Once John Gotti became boss of the Gambino family he immediately turned in his jeans, black t-shirts and sweatpants for custom fitted $5,000 suits.
-He quickly became known as the ‘Dapper Don’ for his designer flair, expensive attire and high dollar haircuts.
-Much like a film character armed with quick wit and arrogant attitude, Gotti became for a time the coolest mobster in America.
+Once John Gotti became boss of the Gambino family he immediately turned in his workmen type jeans, retired his black t-shirts, and tossed his sweatpants, in exchange for custom fitted $5,000 suits.
+He quickly became known as the ‘Dapper Don’ for his designer flair, expensive attire and obscene high dollar haircuts.
+Much like a film character armed with quick wit and arrogant attitude, John Gotti became for a time the coolest mobster in America.
 Not since the 1920’s and Al Capone had the public loved a mobster to this extent.
 He had legions of fans, many borne of his media attention, he played up to crowds and cameras every chance he got.
 Mind you that this behavior was a serious ‘no no’ for any mobster, let alone a family boss.
 Gotti seemed to care little for discretion or the fact that had always been the golden rule of the mob.
 He attracted media attention in a way that was unprecedented and he became America’s favorite anti-hero.

 #2.
-He Trusted Sammy ‘The Bull’ Gravano / Bad
+JOHN GOTTI Trusted Sammy ‘The Bull’ Gravano / Grade: Terminal F

 John Gotti’s relationship with his ‘Under Boss’ Sammy ‘The Bull’ Gravano was the prototypical ‘Deal with the Devil’ arrangement.
-Under Gotti, Gravano became a family sanctioned homicidal maniac.
-He is understood to have murdered upwards of 16 people.
-It was Gravano’s support that helped Gotti become the boss.
+Under Gotti, Sammy Gravano became a crime family sanctioned homicidal maniac.
+He is personally understood to have murdered upwards of 16 people.
+It was Gravano’s support that helped Gotti become family boss.
 It was Gravano’s violence and ruthlessness that helped Gotti enforce the rules of his throne.
-Unfortnuately, it was also Gravano’s mouth that ultimately destroyed Gotti.
+Unfortunately, it was also Gravano’s mouth that ultimately destroyed Gotti.
 By testifying in open court against Gotti and violating the mafia’s golden rule of ‘Omertà’ (Silence), he sunk Gotti’s ship, Armani life jackets and all.
 Gravano’s testimony all but guaranteed John Gotti’s conviction that got him life in federal prison with no parole.
-It is likely that Gotti would have eventually gone down without Gravano’s help, but he never had a fighting chance due to his betrayal.
+It is likely that Gotti would have eventually gone down without Gravano’s help, but he also never had a fighting chance at a defense due to his betrayal.
 The saying goes ‘If you sleep with dogs on the street, you wake up with fleas.‘ True indeed.
 The devil will always get his due.

 #1.
-He Got Caught / Bad or Good, Depending on whom you ask.
+JOHN GOTTI Got Caught / Grade: Good, Bad, or Ugly.
+Depends who you ask.